Noble Corporation

 NE Fundamental Analysis

-Revenue growth has been volatile and recently negative, with Q4 2025 revenue of $764.4 million representing a -17.6% year-over-year decline; this follows a sequential decline from Q1 2025's $874.5 million, indicating near-term top-line pressure, though segment data shows the Floaters business ($559.8 million) remains the dominant revenue driver.
-Profitability is inconsistent, with Q4 2025 net income of $86.6 million and a net margin of 11.3%, but this followed a net loss of -$21.1 million in Q3 2025; gross margin compressed sharply to 13.0% in Q4 from 27.2% in Q1 2025, reflecting the cyclical and project-based nature of contract drilling margins.
-The balance sheet is healthy with a strong current ratio of 1.67 and a moderate debt-to-equity ratio of 0.43; the company generated substantial trailing twelve-month free cash flow of $432.2 million, providing internal funding for growth and shareholder returns, supported by a solid return on equity of 4.76%.
+Revenue growth has been volatile and recently negative, with Q4 2025 revenue of $764.4 million representing a -17.6% year-over-year decline, and a sequential decline from $798.0 million in Q3 2025; segment data shows Floaters contributing $559.8 million and Jackups $145.5 million, indicating the floater segment is the primary revenue driver.
+Profitability is inconsistent, with Q4 2025 net income of $86.6 million (net margin of 11.3%) following a net loss of -$21.1 million in Q3 2025; gross margin compressed to 13.0% in Q4 from 17.6% in Q3, reflecting potential cost pressures or mix shifts, though the trailing twelve-month operating margin stands at a healthier 15.7%.
+The balance sheet shows moderate leverage with a debt-to-equity ratio of 0.43 and a strong current ratio of 1.67, while the company generated substantial trailing free cash flow of $432.2 million, providing internal funding capacity for dividends (yield 7.14%) and capital expenditures, as evidenced by a positive ROE of 4.76%.

 Quarterly Revenue